oracle/node-oracledb/doc/api.md

 Oracledb.OBJECT                    // Fetch each row as an object
 ```

-#### Constants for `execute()` [bind parameter](#executebindParams) `type` properties:
+#### Constants for `execute()` [bind parameter](#executebindParams) `type` properties, for [`fetchAsString`](#propdbfetchasstring) and for [`fetchInfo`](#propfetchinfo):

 ```
+Oracledb.BLOB                      // Bind a BLOB to return a Node.js buffer

+Oracledb.CLOB                      // Bind a CLOB to return a Node.js string

+Oracledb.CURSOR                    // Bind a REF CURSOR to a node-oracledb ResultSet class

+Oracledb.DATE                      // Bind as JavaScript date type.
+Can also be used for fetchAsString and fetchInfo

+Oracledb.DEFAULT                   // Used with [`fetchInfo`](#propfetchinfo) to reset the fetch type to the database type

+Oracledb.NUMBER                    // Bind as JavaScript number type.
+Can also be used for fetchAsString and fetchInfo

 Oracledb.STRING                    // Bind as JavaScript string type

-Oracledb.NUMBER                    // Bind as JavaScript number type

-Oracledb.DATE                      // Bind as JavaScript date type

-Oracledb.CURSOR                    // Bind a REF CURSOR to a node-oracledb resultSet class
 ```

 #### Constants for `execute()` [bind parameter](#executebindParams) `dir` properties

-These specify whether bound values are passed into or out from the
+These specify whether data values bound to SQL or PL/SQL bind
+parameters are passed into, or out from, the database:
-database:

 ```
 Oracledb.BIND_IN                   // Direction for IN binds